 Writing this post has been bittersweet.
 While I love New York City and it’s still considered home, I haven’t been back in the summer in quite some time.
 I miss my family and my friends.
 Sitting on a Brooklyn brownstone stoop and taking in the sights.
-Watching the cars drive by, and the people in their latest fashion.
-Being able to run to the corner store when I run out of something that I need in the house.
+I love watching the cars drive by and the people in their latest fashion.
+I like being able to run to the corner store when I run out of something that I need in the house.

-Salt and Pepper Corona Shakers
+Salt and Pepper Corona Shakers (Coronitas)

 Empty Corona Bottles

-In an empty Corona bottle, pour salt into one and pepper into another.
+Step 1: In an empty Corona bottle, pour salt into one and pepper into another.